What is pulmonary actinomycosis?

 Pulmonary actinomycosis is a rare bacterial lung infection.
-It is also known as thoracic actinomycosis.
-It is not contagious.
+It’s also known as thoracic actinomycosis.
+It’s not contagious.

 This condition mainly affects people between 30 and 60 years old.
 It occurs more often in men than in women.

-Treatment is generally successful, but it can be a lengthy process.
+Treatment is generally successful in most cases, but it can be a lengthy process.

 This condition is caused by bacteria from the genus Actinomyces.
 These bacteria normally live in your mouth and gastrointestinal tract.
 Most of the time they are harmless.
 However, they can cause an infection if tissue becomes damaged.

 Infection usually occurs after illness or injury, such as a tooth abscess or gum disease.
-The damaged tissue makes it possible for bacteria to move to your lungs or other parts of your body.
-There it can cause harm.
+The damaged tissue increases the risk for the bacteria to infect your lungs or other parts of your body.
+There, it can cause harm.

-In most cases, pulmonary actinomycosis occurs when a mixture of food and bacteria accidentally ends up in the lungs instead of the stomach.
-Inhaling food instead of swallowing it is called aspiration.
+In most cases, pulmonary actinomycosis occurs when a mixture of bacteria and food or secretions from the mouth or stomach accidentally end up in the lungs instead of the stomach.
+Inhaling things into the lungs that were meant to travel through the gastrointestinal tract is called aspiration.

 Risk factors for this condition include: